Andebugulin/WeatherOrNot/README.md

 1. Navigate to the `web-app` directory.
 2. Run `npm install` to install dependencies.
+3. Run server that is subscribed to MQTT with `npm run start-server`
-4. Run the server that listens MQTT and start the application with `npm run dev`.
+4. Start the application with `npm run dev`.

+   * If you are lazy, after installing npm, you can run server and start app it concurrently using `npm start`

 # Usage